 In this week the mother’s belly is considerably swollen and the baby is almost completely developed.
 You can find more information about this week in the article 32 weeks pregnant.

 At 32 weeks, the baby is fully formed.
-In fact, there are very few differences between the foetus’s brain at this stage of pregnancy and after birth.
+In fact, there are very few differences between the brain of the fetus at this stage of pregnancy and after birth.
 It is believed that the unborn baby can already think and store some memories.
 All your baby is lacking at this point is pulmonary independency and a good layer of insulating fat.
 If the baby is not already positioned upside down, he will be during this week.

 On the other hand, the amount of blood coursing through your body has doubled so heaviness is already a real nuisance.
 Remember you are almost giving birth so it’s normal for you to feel a little bloated.
 From this point on, half of the weight you gain goes directly to the baby, who needs an abundance of food.